 The future role of the Z-Wave Alliance

-According to Silicon Labs, the Z-Wave Alliance will become the organization responsible for the Z-wave specification standards.
+According to Silicon Labs, the smart Z-Wave Alliance will become the organization responsible for the Z-wave specification standards.
 The alliance will be responsible for managing the Z-wave certification program that ensures Z-wave device compatibility.

 By mid-2020, the Z-wave specification will also include the ITU.
 G9959 PHY/MAC radio specification is the ingredient needed to build the Z-Wave chips, the host-device communication protocol, and the network and application layers.
-This enables the rest of the silicon manufacturers to create Z-Wave chips and bypass Silicon Labs as the only source of Z-Wave parts for end-product manufacturers.
+This enables the rest of the silicon manufacturers to create smart Z-Wave chips and bypass Silicon Labs as the only source of Z-Wave parts for end-product manufacturers.

 Benefits of using Z-Wave Products